 - A = ring

 Using this system, it is easy to show what fingers to use in a song.
-The PIMA fingering is usually shown above notation or tab.
+The PIMA fingering is usually shown above standard notation pieces or ‘ukulele tabs.
 You don’t have to follow it, but it can make things much easier for difficult passages.

-As a general guide, many players use their thumb for the top two strings, index for E, and middle for A. This is a good starting point when working on a song, but you’ll soon find your own combinations that work best for you.
+As a general guide, many players use their thumb for the top two strings, index for E, and middle for A. This is a good starting point when working on a song, but you’ll soon find your own combinations that work best for your own ‘ukulele fingerpicking style.

 Just to give you an idea how you can use more than a single finger to your advantage: